Why every bunny needs a buddy

 As much as we might love our rabbits and spend time interacting with them it’s simply not the same as having a companion of their own kind.

 Some people are concerned that having a friend may have a negative impact on their existing rabbits’ behaviour.
-I can honestly say that this is not the case and that the many owners see a decrease in unwanted and destructive behaviours once their rabbit has a constant companion.
+We can honestly say that this is not the case and that the many owners see a decrease in unwanted and destructive behaviours once their rabbit has a constant companion.

 If you have a single rabbit that likes human attention they will continue to enjoy this after they have been bonded and if you have a shyer rabbit their confidence is likely to grow if they are paired with a friend who is happy to interact with people.